A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: Introduction

 This work focuses on designing distributed schemes for stochastic aggregative games when the pseudogradient mappings lose strong or strict monotonicity.
 Inspired by \cite{koshal13regularized,yousefian17smooth}, we propose a fully distributed algorithm with iterative regularization to resolve monotone stochastic games over networks.
 In the \usv{proposed} scheme, each player \usv{employs} an estimate \usv{of} its equilibrium strategy and the aggregate; then the player exchanges its estimate of the aggregate with its neighbors over time-varying networks and updates its equilibrium estimate based on an iterative Tikhonov regularization method \cite{kannan12distributed,koshal13regularized,yousefian17smooth} with unbiased stochastic gradient estimates.
 It is worth noting that in the proposed algorithm, each player can independently choose its steplengths and the regularization parameters while meeting some coordination requirements. \usv{Hierarchical interactions lead to nonsmooth convex terms in player objectives for which unbiased stochastic subgradients are unavailable; instead, we overlay a zeroth-order smoothing framework that can accommodate such terms.
 Our key contributions can be characterized as follows.}

 {\bf I. Regularized distributed schemes.} Under suitable connectivity conditions on the graphs, smoothness \usv{requirements} on the gradient mapping, and moment \usv{assumptions} on the gradient noise, the generated sequence is shown to converge almost surely to a least-norm Nash equilibrium of the aggregative game.
 We further explore the convergence rate when each nonsmooth regularizer $r_i$ is an indicator function of a compact convex set and show that with suitably selected steplengths, the expectation-valued gap function at the time-averaged sequence converges to zero with rate $\mathcal{O}(k^{-b})+\mathcal{O}(k^{a-1})$ for some $a\in ( 1/2,1), a>b>0,$ and $ a+b<1$.
-Furthermore, we show that with some specific selection of algorithm parameters, the overall rate is $\mathcal{O}(k^{-(0.5-\delta)}) $ for some $\delta>0 $ while the sample complexity \usv{to compute} an $\epsilon$-Nash equilibrium, as measured by the gap function, is \usv{near-optimal and given by} $\mathcal{O}\left(\left(\frac{1}{\epsilon}\right)^{2+\tilde{\varepsilon}}\right)$ for some $\tilde{\varepsilon} > 0$.
+Furthermore, we show that with some specific selection of algorithm parameters, the overall rate is $\mathcal{O}(k^{-(0.5-\delta)}) $ for some $\delta>0 $ while the sample complexity \usv{to compute} an $\epsilon$-Nash equilibrium, as measured by the gap function, is near-optimal and given by $\mathcal{O}\left(\left(\frac{1}{\epsilon}\right)^{2+\tilde{\varepsilon}}\right)$ for some $\tilde{\varepsilon} > 0$. {These bounds allow us to develop two distinct high probability guarantees on the gap function by leveraging both Markov's inequality and Azuma's inequality, respectively.}